Vyral/brad-cohen/_drafts/when-should-you-break-the-5-year-rule-of-homeownership.md

 youtube_code: CH9nTO4ra5I
 ---

-{% include youtube.html %}Generally, homeowners shouldn’t sell for at least five years.
-However, here are three exceptions to that rule.
+{% include youtube.html %}<center>Generally, homeowners shouldn’t sell for at least five years.
+However, here are three exceptions to that rule.</center>

 If you own your home, or have ever thought about buying one, it’s important to know about the “5-year rule.”
 Essentially, it’s a widely-accepted concept that you shouldn’t sell your home until you’ve lived in it for at least five years.